 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of fitness trainers and instructors is projected to grow by approximately 13% during the decade spanning from 2012 to 2022, which is about average.
-Although the median annual salary earned by fitness trainers and aerobic instructors was reported as $33,020 in May 2013 by the BLS, the highest 10% of earners took home salaries of $66,950 or more per year.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of fitness trainers and instructors is projected to grow by approximately 13% during the decade spanning from 2018 to 2028, which is much faster than national average.
+Although the median annual salary earned by fitness trainers and aerobic instructors was reported as $39,820 in May 2019 by the BLS, the highest 10% of earners took home salaries of $76,090 or more per year.